 One of the major grouses by consumers when it comes to general insurance is in the area of claims.
 The PIAM not only seeks to mediate in disputes between consumers and insurance providers, but also hopes to educate the public on the best practices when filing for claims.

 Official website: PIAM

-After educating yourself on finance with the suggested agencies, head over to gobear.com/my/bank-account to set aside some money for emergency as one of your financial goals.
+After educating yourself on finance with the suggested agencies, be sure to set aside some money for emergencies in a private bank account too!